Desperate Philippine typhoon survivors loot, dig up water pipes

 More the 670,000 people have been displaced by the storm and nearly 12 percent of the population directly affected, the United Nations said.

-The World Health Organization said teams from Belgium, Japan, Israel and Norway had arrived in the Philippines to set up field hospitals.
+The World Health Organisation said teams from Belgium, Japan, Israel and Norway had arrived in the Philippines to set up field hospitals.

 The nuclear-powered aircraft carrier USS George Washington will arrive later this week, carrying about 5,000 sailors and more than 80 aircraft.
 It has been joined by four other U.S. Navy ships.